1 / 10

 Tests on the front seats and head restraints demonstrated good protection against whiplash injuries in the event of a rear-end collision.
 The rear seats also indicated good whiplash protection.

-The Corolla has driver and front passenger front and side airbags, driver’s knee airbags and full-length curtain shield airbags as standard.
+The Toyota Corolla has driver and front passenger front and side airbags, driver’s knee airbags and full-length curtain shield airbags as standard.
 The front seatbelts have a new-shape shoulder anchor which reduces the force needed to pull the belt.

 Insurance groups and costs

 Insurance for hybrids can be more expensive than a conventional petrol or diesel.
 Insurers like to justify this with the fact they use more complex parts - we’ll take that with a large portion of salt.

 That said, the Toyota Corolla isn’t especially expensive to insure with the 1.8 Hybrid in group 15, about the same as a 1.5 TSI Volkswagen Golf.
 The 2.0 Hybrid jumps to group 20 or 21 depending on the trim.
 Opt for the 1.2 petrol and it’s group 17.

 VED car tax: What is the annual road tax on a Toyota Corolla?

 Thanks to low CO2 emissions, the first year tax on a Corolla if you’re buying new is a manageable £110 if you go for a hybrid.
 The 1.2 petrol on the other hand is £215.

 As it counts as an alternative fuel vehicle, both hybrid models are £140 a year VED rather than £150 if you choose the 1.2-litre.
 No Corolla comes near £40,000 so you don’t have to worry about the ‘showroom tax’ expensive cars are penalised with.

 How much should you be paying for a used Toyota Corolla?